-Students who enroll in Chorus at the Milledgeville campus and complete the course will receive a scholarship equal to the cost of tuition for the class.
+Commuter students who enroll in Chorus at the Milledgeville campus and complete the course will receive a scholarship equal to the cost of tuition for the class.
+Cadets are not eligible to receive a chorus scholarship.

 Please note that the scholarship will be applied only after all other financial aid funds, earmarked for tuition only, are applied.
 If tuition is paid in full by other tuition-only aid, no Chorus scholarship funds will be awarded.
 Registration for the class will be considered application for the scholarship.